carcasanchez/QuestManager/README.md

   Amount of gold
 };

-But there's a thing or two missing, ¿right? ¿Where's the Quest type?¿And the state?
+But there's a thing or two missing, right?
+Where's the Quest type?¿And the state?
 Don't wory.
 I will explain those soon.
 Remember that this is a generic Quest class.
 Let's keep it simple.
 And, don't be confused with the Id: that's only a number to identify the quest if you need it.